Most of us have experienced times in our lives when we had to do more with less.

 Advertising your open jobs is easily one of the most expensive parts of recruiting.
 For now, let’s assume your employer branding is honed and your message is resonating with candidates.
 Beyond getting better ad rates, how can you reduce the amount you’re spending on recruitment marketing?

 Today, let’s talk about three approaches to reduce job ad spend:

 There are two main ways to get job seekers to your career site: paid and organic search.
-These aren’t mutually exclusive, and a healthy recruiting programme usually combines both.
+These aren’t mutually exclusive, and a healthy recruiting program usually combines both.
 That said, the more you can rely on organic job seeker traffic, the less you’ll need to spend on advertising.

-One of the best ways to boost organic job seeker traffic is to focus on your search engine optimisation (SEO).
+One of the best ways to boost organic job seeker traffic is to focus on your search engine optimization (SEO).
 In plain English, pursuing an SEO strategy means getting your career site to rank high in candidates’ search results.

 Responsibility for SEO usually falls to your marketing team; however, they’re likely focused on getting business, not candidates.
 If your team doesn’t have a full-time recruitment marketing associate, consider partnering with your marketing team – they probably have the skills and experience to help with your career site’s SEO or know of an agency that can help.